elkebir-group/TRIBAL/README.md

        --nworkers 5 \
        -o experimental_data/GCB_NP_2/example/forest.pickle

-Then, we perform a greedy hill climbing search starting from each of the top canidates using an isotype aware SPR tree move.
+Then, we perform a greedy hill climbing search starting from each of the top candidates using an isotype aware SPR tree move.

     python src/tribal_tree.py \
         -r naive \